neurospin-projects/2023_agaudin_jchavas_folding_supervised/contrastive/notebooks/README_notebooks.rst

 - consistency_analysis
 Notebook where the nn distance is correlated to the auc_std.
 Should be used for all analysis meant to know about a model consistency in its embeddings generation.

-- generate_bdd (*)
-Notebook to generate the model database.
-You have to specify the folders with the models you want to include, and then the database will be generated at the specified address.
-An analog python file is in evaluation.

 - generate_pointnet_data
 Test notebook to know how to process pointnet data (padding and apply transforms).